obsidian-tasks-group/obsidian-tasks/docs/getting-started/recurring-tasks.md

 When you toggle the status of a recurring task to anything but "todo" (i.e. "done"), the orginal task that you wanted to toggle will be marked as done and get the done date appended to it, like any other task.
 In addition, *a new task will be put one line above the original task.*
-The new task will have the due date of the next occurrence after the due date of the original task.
+The new task will have updated dates based off the original task.

 Take as an example the following task: